llenroc/Cheers/README.md

 Cheers is a complet set of micro Nuget packages which ease you the build of an application.
 Your business can be implement with the CQRS pattern.
 The stack is perfect to develop Microservices !

-*/!\ Packages are currently in development and a sample to use it with OWIN WebApi will be avaible soon :)*
+*/!\ Packages are currently in development and a sample to use them with OWIN WebApi will be avaible soon :)*

 ## Packages